NoelM/noelm.github.io/content/posts/zig_threading.md

 }
 ```

-This example shows an interesting behavior of queues, as `int_to_test.get()` returns a pointer, that is not deallocated.
+This example shows an interesting behavior of queues, as `int_to_test.get()` returns a pointer that is not deallocated.
 So, you can reuse it as a new node of `is_prime` thanks to reset `.prev` and `.next`.

 Finally, we use the classical `.join()` waiting for threads to end.